-Papa's Bob's Bar-B-Que
+Papa's Bob's Bar-B-Que - Kansas City, Kansas

-I got order of Taner's Terriifical smoked wings to go.
-The 10 small, dark wing thirds were fairly tough when I ate them later in the evening, but the same nice hickory flavor as Papa Bob's other smoked meats.
-There really wasn't very much meat for $6.75 and they neglected to include a dipping sauce.
+"Taner's Terriifical smoked wings" are 10 small, dark wing thirds which are fairly tough, but have the same nice hickory flavor as Papa Bob's other smoked meats.
+There really isn't very much meat for $9.

-copyright 2010-2015 by Keith Stokes
+copyright 2010-2018 by Keith Stokes